 There’s no point having a washing machine that you daren’t put your favourite jeans in.

-The clothes you wear deserve a great deal of care and attention and it makes little sense to put them in an appliance that is past its best.
+The clothes you wear deserve proper care and attention.
+It makes no sense to put them in an appliance that's past its best.
 One that fails to remove stains, rinse out all the detergent or, even worse, puts holes in them.

-If your clothes are important to you then it’s worth investing in a machine that has exceptional stain removing technology – one that’s tough on stains whilst gentle on the most delicate of fabrics.
+If your clothes are important to you then it’s worth investing in a machine that has impressive stain removing technology – the kind that’s tough on stains while being gentle on more delicate fabrics.

 Samsung’s ecobubble washing machines are a good option.
 These machines cleverly mix detergent with air and water; flooding the drum in stain-fighting foam.
 Ecobubble technology is designed to work in cool temperatures so you can fight stains and still have a greener wash.